ngol0/Unity3D-SkillSytem/README.md

 # Skill system using design patterns
 A 3D demo that implements strategy, decorator and composite design pattern to create a skill system for an RPG type

-This demo consists of 2 concrete skills and basic movement/fighting behaviors with corresonponding cursor types.
 This project is designed so that it is easier to add more skills with different targeting/filtering/effecting techniques.
 In addition, it is also easy to extend the functionality or add more behaviors to the skills through decorator and composite pattern.

 <b>1.
 Skill 00: </b> a jump slash with a delayed click targeting.
 This targeting allows you to determine a circled area of targeting before clicking to apply your skill.
 Press 1 to use this skill.